baalimago/watchdog/README.md

 ```

-To avoid infinite Kicks, use the `w.Stop()` functionality along with some separate timeout functionality (such as `context.WithTimeout`).
+To avoid infinite Pets, use the `w.Stop()` functionality along with some separate timeout functionality (such as `context.WithTimeout`).